UbaidullahMOmer/RanaUbaidullah/README.md

 - 🔭 I’m currently working as a Freelancer.
 - 🌱 I’m currently learning Next JS.
 - 📫 How to reach me: Ubaidullahu449@gmail.com
-- 💻 Developing beautiful Website in [React JS][React JS] with 💙
+- 💻 Developing beautiful Website in React JS with ❤
-- 🎓 Studied Computer Science from [PUCIT - University of the Punjab][pucit], Lahore, Pakistan
 - 😎 FUN FACT: I am Unstopable.